camiyu1/camiyu1.github.io/_posts/2022-02-15-Rule of All or Nothing.md

 summary:
 ---

-When I began to study C++, one hard to understand is to know the difference between "copy" and "assignment".
+When I began to study C++, one thing hard to understand is to know the difference between "copy" and "assignment".
-And one is to know the concept of Lvalue and Rvalue.
+And other is to know the concept of Lvalue and Rvalue.
-Moreover, to know the concept of Lvalue reference, Rvalue reference.
+Moreover is to know the concept of Lvalue reference, Rvalue reference.

 So I post the basic Rule of All(Rule of Five) code snippet to catch up with a basic concept.